Alison Knowles: Soundworks

-Knowles has been active in sound since the late 1960s.
+Knowles was active in sound from the late 1960s on.
 In 1969, Knowles designed and co-edited John Cage's Notations, a book of music manuscripts published by the Something Else Press.
 Her Bean Garden, first presented at the Annual Avant Garde Festival of New York, consists of a large amplified platform covered with beans.
 Most recently reconstructed for the Alison Knowles exhibition at the Carnegie Museum of Art, the Bean Garden invites visitors to walk through the platform, allowing the sounds of the beans to resonate with each step.
-Knowles has also created a series of sounded objects, including the bean turner (a handcrafted flax paper pouch filled with beans), wrist rubbers (flax paper “gloves” embedded with beans), and a bamboo and flax accordion.
+Knowles also created a series of sounded objects, including the bean turner (a handcrafted flax paper pouch filled with beans), wrist rubbers (flax paper "gloves" embedded with beans), and a bamboo and flax accordion.
 Knowles's interest in the sounds produced by beans was explored in a series of four radio programs hosted by the German station Westdeutscher Rundfunk, whose director was a friend and supporter of John Cage.
-In 1982, Knowles was awarded the prestigious Karl Sczuka Award for best radio work from WDR for her event score, Bean Sequences.
+In 1982, Knowles was awarded the Karl Sczuka Award for best radio work from WDR for her event score, Bean Sequences.